burke86/burke86.github.io/index.md

 # About Me

-I am an observational astronomer working on problems related to supermassive black hole formation and evolution, [intermediate-mass black holes](https://en.wikipedia.org/wiki/Intermediate-mass_black_hole), and [AGN](https://en.wikipedia.org/wiki/Active_galactic_nucleus) variability.
+I am an observational astronomer working on problems related to supermassive black hole formation and evolution, the population of [intermediate-mass black holes](https://en.wikipedia.org/wiki/Intermediate-mass_black_hole), and [AGN](https://en.wikipedia.org/wiki/Active_galactic_nucleus) accretion.
 I completed my PhD at the University of Illinois Urbana-Champaign in 2023.
 In August 2023, I will begin an NSF Astronomy & Astrophysics Postdoctoral Fellowship at Yale University.

 # Intermediate-mass black holes